commercetools/nodejs/docs/cli/product-exporter.md

 - `apiConfig` (Object): `AuthMiddleware` options for authentication on the commercetools platform.
 (Required.
 See [here](https://commercetools.github.io/nodejs/sdk/api/sdkMiddlewareAuth.html#named-arguments-options))
 - `exportConfig` (Object): Internal Export configurations
   - `batch` (Number): Amount of products to fetch for each API call
-  - `expand` (String): Reference fields to expand in the returned product
+  - `expand` (Array): An array of strings signifying reference fields to expand in the returned product
   - `json` (Boolean): Specify if products returned should be in JSON file format.
 If set to false, the products will be output in chunks (Default: true)
   - `predicate` (String): Query string specifying (where) predicate.
 More info on predicates [here](http://dev.commercetools.com/http-api.html#predicates) (Optional)
   - `staged` (Boolean): Specify if prices should be fetched from all products (true) or only published products (false) (Optional.
 Default: false)